cutterbl/CFQueryReader/README.txt

 The 'Artists.cfc' has been upgraded to a fully scripted component, for ColdFusion 9.
 There is an unscripted component in the same directory, but you'll have to change the file names.
+The examples use the 'cfartgallery' datasource that is included in the ColdFusion installation.

 ColdFusion Download page
 http://www.adobe.com/support/coldfusion/downloads.html